g2inR/g2r/README.md

 # g2

 The new [g2](https://github.com/antvis/g2) is just too good to not integrate into `R`.
-Leland Wilkinson's inspired both `ggplot2` and `g2` so hopefully many of the concepts will translate nicely.
+Leland Wilkinson's Grammar of Graphics inspired both `ggplot2` and `g2` so hopefully many of the concepts will translate nicely.

 ### Facets